Skip to main content

 Open

 DOJ stated in its May 2022 letter that the agency has taken several actions towards addressing this recommendation.
 For example, in November 2021, the Assistant Attorney General created a steering committee specifically tasked with developing a strategy for conducting ongoing analyses of existing federal databases and future data that may be gathered.
 In addition, pursuant to Section 4(c) of Executive Order No. 14,053, DOJ, the Department of Interior, and the Department of Health and Human Services will submit a joint report to the President describing the strategy the agencies have developed to conduct and coordinate that data analysis and identify additional resources or other support necessary to implement that strategy.
 DOJ stated they will provide GAO with supporting documentation once these efforts are finalized.
-We reached out to DOJ in May, 2023 and are awaiting a copy of the final report on data collection and missing persons, submitted recently to the White House by the three Departments under E.O.
+We reached out to DOJ in May 2023 and May and June 2024 for an update and are still awaiting a copy of the final report on data collection and missing persons, submitted to the White House by the three Departments under E.O.
 14053.

 Department of Justice The Attorney General should develop a plan, including milestone dates, to develop and implement a dissemination strategy to educate the public about the National Missing and Unidentified Persons System (NamUs).
 (Recommendation 2)